jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/MySQL cheat sheet.md

 ## GROUP BY

-- Often used in queries with [[Development/Cheat sheets/MySQL cheat sheet#Aggregate functions\|aggregate functions]] to analyze each group of rows
+- Often used in queries with [[Development/Cheat sheets/MySQL cheat sheet#Aggregate functions (COUNT, MAX, MIN, SUM, AVG)\|aggregate functions]] to analyze each group of rows
 - Count the number of rows matching each distinct value of a column (see [[Development/Cheat sheets/MySQL cheat sheet#COUNT\|#COUNT]])

 ```mysql